Diwana (1952 film): Plot

-Sumitra Devi portrays Mangala, a princess who marries Ashok (played by Suresh) but later discovers to her offense that he is in love with Lali (played by Suraiya).

 A young prince named Ashok falls in love with a girl named Lali whom he encounters for the first time while hunting in a forest.
 Later on he learns that Lali belongs to a nomadic community that inhabits his region.
 Ashok meets Lali again and both confess that they are in love with each other.
 In the meantime Lali's father, who is the head of his community, sends a man named Phulwa to look for her.
 Phulwa discovers Lali with Prince Ashok.
 As he has always desired Lali as his better half, he gets jealous and enraged on seeing Lali close the prince.
 He attacks Ashok, but gets overpowered by him and runs away.
 Lali becomes upset and fears that Phulwa will take his revenge on them.
 Phulwa returns to Lali's father and lies to him that Lali has no guts to face her father anymore as she has lost her virginity to the prince, whom he has knocked down on the spot.
 Lali's father believes what Phulwa has said and orders his gang, along with Phulwa to rob the regal coffer to avenge this insult.

 In the meantime, Ashok and Lali marry and go to meet Lali's father.
 Her father does not assent to this marriage, considering the fact that their class distinction will be an obstacle in the course of the relationship; besides, he is the one who has ordered the robbing of the coffer.
 He tells them that he has no objection to this marriage if the queens of the palace can accept Lali as their daughter-in-law, and the prince at first needs to go back to his palace to learn whether Lali will be accepted or not.
 After Ashok leaves, Lali's father instructs his tribe to pack up and resume their march, leaving Lali behind.
 Ashok resolves to leave his palace forever and spend the rest of his life with Lali and her community when he learns that she will not be accepted by the queens.
 He goes back to Lali who was waiting for him to return, and soon they join the march.
 During the trip, Phulwa replaces Ashok's water bottle with a bottle of poisoned water.
 Ashok gets thirsty, and Lali, unaware of the fact, gives him that bottle of poisoned water.
 Ashok falls sick and Lali cannot understand how it happened.
 The queens, along with cavalry, spot Kumar and Lali.
 They accuse Lali of having given him the poison.
 They take Kumar back with them leaving her behind.
 Kumar is saved ultimately.
 When he regains his consciousness, the queens misinterpret to him that Lali has given him the poison because all she wanted to have is his wealth, but not his love.